 - Department heads will implement and follow a process for providing FOIA requests to staff in his/her department for response.

-- If FOIA requests are initially received by any County Department, official, or employee, other than the Finance Office, the request shall immediately be forwarded to the Finance to follow the same centralized process detailed above.
+- If FOIA requests are initially received by any County Department, official, or employee, other than the Citizens Assistance Office, the request shall immediately be forwarded to the Citizens Assistance Office to follow the same centralized process detailed above.

 - If you have questions regarding accessing records from the County, please contact the FOIA Officer, Mali Savage, at (540) 658-4518.